Sonoran-Software/Sonoran-Store-Docs/short-slip-dress/installation.md

     ```
     server-data/
     └── resources/
-        └── sonoran-slipdress/
+        └── sonoran-shortdress/
     ```

-    Do not create an extra nested folder such as `sonoran-slipdress/sonoran-slipdress/`.
+    Do not create an extra nested folder such as `sonoran-shortdress/sonoran-shortdress/`.
 The resource manifest should be directly inside the resource folder.

     > **Screenshot placeholder — Resources folder:** Show the dress resource alongside the server's other resources.

-    > **Screenshot placeholder — Correct nesting:** Show the resource manifest inside `resources/sonoran-slipdress/`.
+    > **Screenshot placeholder — Correct nesting:** Show the resource manifest inside `resources/sonoran-shortdress/`.
 4. Open `server.cfg` and add:

     ```cfg
-    ensure sonoran-slipdress
+    ensure sonoran-shortdress
     ```

     <figure><img src="../.gitbook/assets/image (61).png" alt=""><figcaption></figcaption></figure>